DPlugins-Archive/dplugins.github.io__docs-jekyll/_plugins/swiss-knife-bricks/getting-started/scripts-manager.md

 ## Enable the feature

 This feature is disabled by the default.
-Check Emable Scripts Manger and save changes.
+Check `Enable Scripts Manger ` and save changes.

 ![](../img/sc_manager_1.png)